eightsmile/cfa/Alternatives.md

 #### Others

 - Shopping centres - require more management, such as tenant mix and promotion
     - A shopping centres is a type of **retail property**.
 A percentage lease is a unique aspect of many retail leases, which requires the tenant to pay additional rent once its sales reach a certain level.
-The lease will typically specify a “minimum rent” that must be paid regardless of the tenant’s sales.
-Percentage rent may be paid by the tenant once the tenant’s sales reach a certain level or breakpoint.
+The lease will typically specify a “**minimum rent**” that must be paid regardless of the tenant’s sales. **Percentage rent** may be paid by the tenant once the tenant’s sales reach a certain level or breakpoint.

 #### Absolute Valuation